 It makes maintenance much easier, makes it easier to read functions and reduces drastically the chances of breaking something because you did not know that a certain script that you changed was replicated somewhere else.

-Below is how the scripts folder is currently structured, but as improvements are made in the repository it might look a bit different when you are reading this page.
+Take a look how the scripts folder is currently structured, but as improvements are made in the repository it might look a bit different when you are reading this page.

 We won’t go into much detail on what each script does, but if you keep in mind what we just discussed about one function should do one thing, using good judgment, you should have no problems using scripts and also adding your own functions there whenever needed.